saniksin/starknet-validator-dashboard/README.md

 - **Prometheus** with access to validator metrics
 - **Docker & Docker Compose** (for example deployment)

-> ⚠️ **Important**: Versions below Starknet 0.4.0 may not support all metrics endpoints required by this dashboard.
+> ⚠️ **Important**: Versions Attestation Service below 0.4.0 may not support all metrics endpoints required by this dashboard.

 ## 🚀 Quick Start